aqscithe/Latios-Framework-Add-Ons/README.md

 ### Physics

--   Anna – A rigid body physics engine focused on ease-of-use
+-   Anna (DreamingImLatios) – A rigid body physics engine focused on ease-of-use
+-   Shockwave (DreamingImLatios) – A unified API that other add-ons may use such that they will be compatible with any physics engine supporting Shockwave

 ### Animation